Vertebrate: Species by group

 The IUCN estimates that 1,305,075 extant invertebrate species have been described, which means that less than 5% of the described animal species in the world are vertebrates.

 Recent population trends

 The Living Planet Index, following 16,704 populations of 4,005 species of vertebrates, shows a decline of 60% between 1970 and 2014.
 Since 1970, freshwater species declined 83%, and tropical populations in South and Central America declined 89%.
 The authors note that "An average trend in population change is not an average of total numbers of animals lost."
 According to WWF, this could lead to a sixth major extinction event.
 The five main causes of biodiversity loss are land-use change, overexploitation of natural resources, climate change, pollution and invasive species.
+A few species of vertebrates (mainly humans and livestock used by humans) have seen explosive growth in the recent centuries while wild species shrink in total population and biomass.